cliffano/certilizer/README.md

 Alternatively, the report format can be customised using `--out-format` flag, and the report can be written to a file using `--out-file` flag:

     certilizer --conf-file certilizer.yaml --out-format html --out-file some-certilizer-report.html

-The available formats are documented on [python-tabulate Table Format](https://github.com/astanin/python-tabulate#table-format) page.
-By default, it uses `simple_grid`.

 If the `--out-file` arg is not provided, the report will be written to stdout.